 Thermostat Not Working?
-(My Troubleshooting & Fixes Guide)
+Your Step-by-Step Troubleshooting Guide

 Thermostat on the fritz?
 Don't sweat it (or freeze).
 I'm a vet tech with 25+ years in the field and here's my no-nonsense guide to figuring out what's wrong and how to fix it...or when to call a pro.